minhphuoc1998/mont-mult/README.md

 # Montgomery Multiplication
+This project contains the implementation of some Sequential Montgomery Multiplication[1] (SOS, CIOS, FIOS) and Parallel Montgomery Multiplication using OpenMP and MPI.

-This implementation depends on the paper "THE PERFORMANCE OF CRYPTOGRAPHIC ALGORITHMS IN THE AGE OF PARALLEL COMPUTING"[1]
+The implementation depends on the paper:

+"THE PERFORMANCE OF CRYPTOGRAPHIC ALGORITHMS IN THE AGE OF PARALLEL COMPUTING"[1]

 ## Installation
 Downloading the source.